-1. To log in using SSO, the user needs to clicks the SSO Login button leaving the Password fields blank.
+1. To log in using SSO, the user needs to click the SSO Log In button, leaving the Password fields blank.

-4. After completing the SSO validation, the browser window will close automatically.
+4. After the SSO validation, the browser window will close automatically.

 5. The user is now logged in.

-6. The user can check whether they are logged in by clicking on the Log In option in the Toolbar.
-If they are logged in, then the following window will appear to confirm.
+6. The user can check whether they are logged in by clicking the Log In option in the Toolbar.
+If they are logged in, the following window will appear to confirm.

 Non SSO Login